Maptime030/Leaflet-D3-Workshop/tutorial-d3-starter/README.md

 	~~~~

-### extra data
+### Extra data
-Now we will load the vd data and visualize it as circles.
+Now we will load the vd data and visualize it as circles. (from the leaflet starter workshop)

 1. Put the vd.geojson file in your js folder
 2. Copy the next script